subzeroid/instagrapi/docs/usage-guide/best-practices.md

 * Freeze accounts that hit repeated anti-abuse responses instead of hammering them harder.
 * Track errors per account, per proxy, and per action type so you can see which variable is actually causing trouble.
 * Retry transport errors differently from account restrictions.
 A timeout may be retried; a challenge or feedback block needs cooldown and investigation.

+## Automation Warnings and Suspicious Login Screens

+Instagram can show in-app warning screens or suspicious-login prompts even when the account is not fully challenged.
+These are usually trust signals tied to the account, device/session, proxy/IP history, and action pattern.
+They are not reliable to "bypass" generically from the library.

+Recommended response:

+* stop the affected workflow and inspect the account in the official app
+* keep the same saved settings, device identifiers, locale, country, and proxy while investigating
+* avoid repeated fresh password logins, aggressive proxy rotation, or replaying the same failed action
+* capture sanitized diagnostics: method name, endpoint if visible, exception class, `client.last_json`, status code, and whether the same account works in the official app
+* open an issue only when the same payload is reproducible; without `last_json`, the project cannot safely add a named exception

+## Read-Only Monitoring Workloads

+For small jobs that only check whether selected users posted new media or stories, keep the workflow boring:

+* reuse one saved session with `dump_settings()` / `load_settings()`
+* poll a small target set with a moderate interval, for example several minutes rather than seconds
+* store the last seen media/story ids locally and compare new responses against that state
+* keep this account separate from write-heavy actions such as follows, likes, comments, uploads, and Direct messages
+* expect public/web paths to be opportunistic; reliable private-account story access requires that the logged-in account has permission to view the target

+See [`examples/monitor_user_content.py`](https://github.com/subzeroid/instagrapi/blob/master/examples/monitor_user_content.py) for a minimal state-file based polling example.

 ## Common Anti-Patterns